Does this test have other names?

 Glucose intolerance or diabetes

-Heavy alcohol use over time can cause pancreatitis, as can certain types of medications.
+Heavy alcohol use over time can cause pancreatitis, as can certain types of medicines.

 What other tests might I have along with this test?